canonical/landscape-charm/terraform/README.md

 # Landscape Server charm Terraform module

-This folder contains a base [Terraform][Terraform] module for the [Landscape Server charm][Charm].
+This directory contains a base [Terraform][Terraform] module for the [Landscape Server charm][Landscape Server charm].

 The module uses the [Terraform Juju provider][Terraform Juju provider] to model the charm deployment onto any machine cloud environment managed by [Juju][Juju].

-The base module is not intended to be deployed in separation (it is possible though), but should rather serve as a building block for higher level modules.
+While it is possible to deploy this base module in isolation, it should serve as a building block for higher level modules.

 ## Module structure